voedger/reqmd/design.md

 ### Problem statement

-The following files may have to be changed:
+The following files may require changes:

-- reqmd.json is updated if, not exhaustively
+- reqmd.json is updated when:
   - FileUrl is added/removed
   - FileHash is updated
-- Markdown files updated if, not exhaustively
+- Markdown files are updated when:
-  - Coverer with new FileURL is added
+  - A Coverer with new FileURL is added
-  - Coverer with existing FileURL does not exist anymore
+  - A Coverer with existing FileURL no longer exists
   - Coverer.FileHash is updated
-  - Some RequirementSite are BareRequirementSite and there are no new Coverers
+  - Some RequirementSites are BareRequirementSites and have no new Coverers

 ### Analyze Reqmdjson actions